 Getting an Interview

-I applied online and the process took 1 week – interviewed at Valtera Corporation in September 2011.
+I applied online.
+The process took a week – interviewed at Valtera Corporation (Rolling Meadows, IL) in September 2011.

-I applied online and the process took 4 weeks – interviewed at Valtera Corporation in July 2010.
+I applied online.
+The process took 4 weeks – interviewed at Valtera Corporation in July 2010.

-Interview Question – Tell me about a time you disagreed with the rest of the group on the direction in which a project was heading (or something along these lines).
-View Answer
+- Tell me about a time you disagreed with the rest of the group on the direction in which a project was heading (or something along these lines).
+1 Answer